Search

 Among all the avian influenza viruses that have caused illness in people, the subtype H5N1 has been associated with very serious illnesses and death.
 The Public Health Agency of Canada states that although human infections with this virus are rare, people who do become infected can become seriously ill and may die.

-How does avian flu spread to humans?
+How does avian influenza spread to humans?

 Back to top